Hogwarts Legacy - Review

 Console: PlayStation 4 game played on a PlayStation 5.

-After closing out the Tomb Raider reboot trilogy with Shadow of the Tomb Raider I ran out of action-adventure-type games to play on my PS5.
+After closing out the Tomb Raider reboot trilogy with Shadow of the Tomb Raider, I had run out of action-adventure-type games to play on my PS5.
 Well, those that I had on my shelf anyway.
 It just so happened Sony has its own in-house Tomb Raider-like series: Uncharted.
 Thanks to my birthday and the 2nd hand market I now basically have the entire series to dig my teeth into in the coming months.

 Since I'm currently in the market for smaller, shorter titles to play I decided to dive right into the first game, Drake's Fortune, and see what one of Sony's premiere series during the PS3 and early PS4 days has to offer.
 I've been hearing good things from the Uncharted series but I've also heard that this first entry hasn't aged the best since it came out nearly 15 years ago.

-So, let´s dive into Uncharted: Drakes Fortune (the PS4 version found in the Nathan Drake collection) and see how well this little nugget of gold shines today.
+So, let´s talk about Uncharted: Drakes Fortune (the PS4 version found in the Nathan Drake Collection) and see how well this little nugget of gold shines today.

 After doing 3D platformers for nearly a decade, developer Naughty Dog wanted to do something different for their first PS3 title.
 They were inspired by several action-adventure media, like Indiana Jones, and the game wears those inspirations on its sleeve.
 From the narrative to the gameplay.